“Kids need people willing to fight for them”

 “I fight discouragement almost every single day of my life.
 I am gradually getting to understand why only very few people are great, successful, and influential in this world”

 Wadi Ben-Hirki’s humanitarian efforts have resulted in many accolades, winning the 2015 and 2016 Teen Choice Awards for Philanthropist of the year, being a ONE Champion in 2017, and maintaining a membership with the Association of Women’s Rights in Development.

 “If I had the power to solve one problem in the world, I would restore love and peace because a lack thereof, is the major cause of the world’s problems”

 Wadi understands that conflicts deny millions of children an education.
 Violence caused by conflicts harms physically, psychologically, and in so many other ways.
-Keeping children in education during conflicts is a life saving priority for such kids and their families.
+Keeping children in education during conflicts is a life-saving priority for such kids and their families.
 This is why the LITMOW initiative by the Wadi Ben-Hirki Foundation is dearest to my heart.
-Having lived most of my life in Northern Nigeria, having experienced my own share of breaks in school activities because of crises, I understand clearer the importance of having a stable, uninterrupted education system for kids.
+Having lived most of my life in Northern Nigeria, having experienced my own share of breaks in school activities because of crises, I understand clearly the importance of having a stable, uninterrupted education system for kids.
 Wadi believes, “If we don’t do the right things and help these children, the IDPs today will be the insurgents tomorrow.”
 I do believe so also.